 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This authentic recipe for Drago's charbroiled oysters comes from the horse's mouth: Tommy Cvitanovich, who owns the famous seafood restaurant in New Orleans.
-The restaurateur developed the recipe more than 20 years ago in response to the raw oyster scare circulating at the time.
+The restaurateur developed the recipe more than 20 years ago in response to the raw oyster scare present at the time.
 Since oyster stock is the best liquid to cook seafood in, he says, he knew charbroiling oysters would produce a good result, especially since it was a take-off on his already popular grilled redfish.
-His new menu item took off like a shot.

-- 8 ounces butter (softened)
+8 ounces butter (softened)

-- 2 tablespoons garlic (finely chopped)
+2 tablespoons garlic (finely chopped)

-- 1 teaspoon black pepper
+1 teaspoon black pepper

-- Pinch dried oregano
+1 pinch dried oregano

 18 large oysters (freshly shucked on the half shell)

-- 1 ounce Parmesan cheese (grated)
+1 ounce Parmesan cheese (grated)

-- 1 ounce Romano cheese (grated)
+1 ounce Pecorino Romano cheese (grated)

-- 2 teaspoons flat-leaf parsley (chopped)
+2 teaspoons parsley (chopped)

 Gather the ingredients.

 Heat a gas or charcoal grill to high heat.
 Ideally, the grill should hit 500 F.

 Spoon enough of the seasoned butter over the oysters so that some of it will overflow into the fire and flame up a bit.

-The oysters are ready when they puff up and get curly on the sides - about 5 minutes.
+The oysters are ready when they puff up and get curly on the sides, about 5 minutes.

-Serve on the shells immediately with hot French bread.
+Serve on the shells immediately.

 - French bread is recommended, but any crusty bread will be a great accompaniment, as it can help soak up the oyster juices and make a tasty bite.
 For a different approach, use homemade cornbread.